literalplus/commandblockerultimate/README.md

 Support
 =======
-If you have problems, just [join #lit on irc.spi.gt](http://irc.spi.gt/iris/?channels=lit) and ask whatever question you may encounter!
+If encounter any problem with this plugin, just [join #lit on irc.spi.gt](http://irc.spi.gt/iris/?channels=lit), ask and wait patiently for a reply.

 Contribution
 ============
-Pull Requests and Issue Reports are greatly appreciated, as long as they follow at least some level of command sense and good practice.
+Pull Requests and Issue Reports are greatly appreciated, as long as they follow at least some level of common sense and good practice.

 License
 =======